 - you fall under any of the general grounds for refusal that are set out in the Immigration Rules.

-After five years of limited leave to remain, you can apply for indefinite leave to remain.
+After five years, you can apply for indefinite leave to remain.

 After that, you can apply for British citizenship, but there are significant financial obstacles to this.
 Read more here.